Helping you rise above.

 The licensed professional counselors of Steel Valley Wellness Group are experienced with adults, adolescents, children and couples.
 We address causes of anger, irritability, anxiety, fear, sadness, depression and hopelessness, and help to identify the factors that perpetuate these problems.
 As clients come to understand what triggers their feelings, those patterns of thought lose their hold.
 Then, our counselors help clients set goals and practice new behaviors that enable them to move beyond the limits of past thinking and old mindsets.

-Our Licensed Professional Counselors
+Our Professional Counselors

 The Steel Valley Wellness Group counselors are licensed in their fields of expertise and also bring additional resources to the counseling setting.
 They have an active style in-session and provide focused attention and tailored feedback.
 The licensed professional counselors utilize evidence-based practices that include Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Mindfulness-Based Stress Reduction, Compassion-Focused Therapy, and Acceptance and Commitment Therapy.